 What was not well labeled was that there was a path that lead up behind the complex to more of the area.
 Thankfully since my friend had been here before she knew there was more to see (I don’t know how you’d know otherwise).

 We continued to climb and learned that the complex sits on the Azerbaijan and Georgia border.
 Occasionally we saw a few people who were definitely military, but overall they didn’t seem concerned that we’d make a break for it into Azeri territory.
-Some of the complex does sit on areas controlled by Azerbaijan and can occasionally be closed off to visitors (mostly though they let tourists cross, just be cautious and respectful).
+Some of the complex does sit on areas controlled by Azerbaijan and is occasionally closed to visitors (generally they let tourists cross, just be cautious and respectful).